pnp/pnpcore/docs/articles/contributor/model tokens.md

 Token | Description
 ------|------------
-`{Id}` | Value of the SharePoint Id property of the current model instance (e.g. List) `{Parent.Id}` | Value of the SharePoint Id property of the current model's parent instance (e.g. Web for a List --> ListCollection is skipped in this approach)
+`{Id}` | Value of the SharePoint Id property of the current model instance (e.g. List).
+`{Parent.Id}` | Value of the SharePoint Id property of the current model's parent instance (e.g. Web for a List --> ListCollection is skipped in this approach).
-`{GraphId}` | Value of the Microsoft Graph Id property of the current model instance (e.g. TeamChannel) `{Parent.GraphId}` | Value of the Microsoft Graph Id property of the current model's parent instance (e.g. Team for a TeamChannel --> TeamChannelCollection is skipped in this approach)
+`{GraphId}` | Value of the Microsoft Graph Id property of the current model instance (e.g. TeamChannel).
+`{Parent.GraphId}` | Value of the Microsoft Graph Id property of the current model's parent instance (e.g. Team for a TeamChannel --> TeamChannelCollection is skipped in this approach).
-`{Site.GroupId}` | Id value of the Office 365 Group connected to the Site loaded in the current PnPContext (Id is the same for SharePoint REST as Microsoft Graph usage)
+`{Site.GroupId}` | Id value of the Microsoft 365 Group connected to the Site loaded in the current PnPContext (Id is the same for SharePoint REST as Microsoft Graph usage).
-`{Site.Id}` | SharePoint Id value of the Site loaded in the current PnPContext `{Web.Id}` | SharePoint Id value of the Web loaded in the current PnPContext `{Web.GraphId}` | Microsoft Graph Id value of the Web loaded in the current PnPContext
+`{Site.Id}` | SharePoint Id value of the Site loaded in the current PnPContext.
+`{Web.Id}` | SharePoint Id value of the Web loaded in the current PnPContext.
+`{Web.GraphId}` | Microsoft Graph Id value of the Web loaded in the current PnPContext.